AjGit24/hack-the-tunnels-challenges/example-app/README.md

   - `role`: A string representing the role of the account (e.g., ADMIN, USER).
 ADMIN users have all permissions.
   - `createdAt`: A timestamp representing when the account was created.
   - `updatedAt`: A timestamp that is updated whenever the account information is modified.

+# Glossary

+- `auto-incremented`: This is used for `id`s.
+This means that each time a new product is added to a list, the id number goes up by one.
+So, if the last product had an id of 5, the next one will have an id of 6.
+- `routing`: Think of a city with many streets, each leading to a different place, like parks, schools, or stores.
+In a city, when you want to go from one place to another, you follow the right streets to get there.
+This process of finding your way to different places is a bit like routing.
+- `router`: In the world of technology, a "router" is like a guidebook that shows all the streets and places in the city.
+It's a tool that helps guide information from one place to another on the internet or in a computer program.
+- `API`: Imagine you have a machine that does many different tasks.
+The machine has special control panel with buttons that you can use to tell it what you want it to do.
+API(Application Programming Interface) is like the control panel between you and the machine.
+It allows you to do stuff to the machine(in this case, the database where you store information) like add stuff or remove stuff.
+- `primary key`: It's like a special tag or label that you put on each item in your collection to make sure you can always find it quickly.
+One example would be your student id.

 # More Useful Commands